|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 I like to eat, but I also want to maintain my pre-residency fit body.
 What about gyms?

 Our on-campus student center has athletic/exercise facilities, a large gym and a pool (for more information about the student center, click here).
 SUNY Downstate residents receive a discounted membership fee to the student recreational facilities..
 As an alternative, many of our residents belong to gyms in the city; in addition, fitness rooms are provided in some apartment buildings.
 If you want to be outside, Prospect Park, which is in the heart of Brooklyn has excellent walking, running, and biking trails.
 Also, there is an amazing boardwalk in Coney Island with carnival food and rides, if you want the ocean breeze.

 What sports does Brooklyn offer?

-Fans in Brooklyn love their sports, and we have it all - the Brooklyn Nets, New York Knicks, the New York Yankees, NY Mets, NY Giants and the Rangers.
-In addition, New York City hosts a marathon, a bike tour around all five bourghs.
+Fans in Brooklyn love their sports, and we have it all - the Brooklyn Nets, New York Knicks, the New York Yankees, NY Mets, NY Giants and the Islanders and Rangers.
+In addition, New York City hosts a marathon race for runners and a bike tour around all five boroughs each September.

 I have a family.
 Is Brooklyn a good place to have kids?

 Many of our residents and fellows have families.
 Some live in the city, while others live in the surrounding suburbs.
 The SUNY Downstate Medical Center has child care services onsite; however, since the waitlist can be quite long, many families use alternate child care.
 A variety of public and private schools are available in the area.
 For more detailed information about the experiences of our young families, please contact some of our residents and fellows.

 Let’s not forget events like canoeing down the East River, and the city’s excellent Fourth of July celebration.
 For activities outside of the city, the Poconos, Boston, Philadelphia, Atlantic City and the Jersey Shore are all incredibly close.